 - Though patent rights are exclusive to the patent owner, State authorities retain the right to issue compulsory licenses on the patent to mitigate abuses and to ensure that the patent granted is sufficiently put to work Patents granted in different contracting States for the same invention are independent of each other: the granting of a patent in one contracting State does not oblige the other contracting States to grant a patent; a patent cannot be refused, annulled or terminated in any contracting State on the ground that it has been refused or annulled or has terminated in any other contracting State.

 - Industrial Designs are protected individually by each contracting State as per their domestic law.
-However, protection of industrial designs by way of a single application exists through the following treaties:
+However, protection of industrial designs by way of a single application exists by way of the following treaties:

 • The Hague Convention

 • European Union Community Design

 The Paris Convention has played a crucial and significant role in establishing the international entity WIPO which acts in the administrative and supervisory capacity regarding harmony of Intellectual Property Rights amongst the signatory countries.